500 University Avenue West, Minot, ND

 krista.opstedal@minotstateu.edu

-This two-part training series includes a framework where sessions are aimed at describing the principles of resilience, building interpersonal skills to address employee mental health and strategies for creating an organizational culture that values employee wellbeing.Ā
+This series includes a framework where sessions aim to describe the principles of resilience, build interpersonal skills to address employee mental health, and provide strategies for creating an organizational culture that values employee wellbeing.

 In this series, participants will: